blackberry/Falco-bypasses/README.md

 ```
 <ins>Rules bypassed:</ins> **Redirect STDOUT/STDIN to Network Connection in Container**.

-<ins>Suggested mitigations:</ins> Include dup2 and dup3 sister calls; create separate rule to detect msfvenom-generated payloads.
+<ins>Suggested mitigations:</ins> Include dup2 and dup3 sister calls; create separate rule to detect msfvenom-generated payloads; create separate rule to detect mkfifo and mknod coupled with the usage of netcat.

 ### Bypass rules based on command arguments manipulation

-Another standard way to initiate a reverse shell is through the usage of netcat utility.
-For the first time we will use sshayb/fuber:latest - a ubuntu-based [image](Dockerfile) that was specifically built to contain necessary tools and utilities for this study[^2]:
+Another standard way to initiate a reverse shell is through the usage of the netcat utility with executable parameters:
 ```
 [Container]
 $ docker run -it sshayb/fuber:latest bash